- Topic of lecture core to whole ethos of full stack deep learning

 Choosing your base LLM

-- Building an application on top of LMS requires choosing which model to use; the best model depends on trade-offs, such as quality, speed, cost, tunability, and data security.
+- Building an application on top of LLMs requires choosing which model to use; the best model depends on trade-offs, such as quality, speed, cost, tunability, and data security.

 - For most use cases, GPT4 is a good starting point.